hth313/OS4/doc/shells.rst

 Kind field
 ----------

+..index shells; kind

 The kind field tells what kind of shell this entry represents.
 The values are defined in ``OS4.h`` and are either ``SysShell``, ``AppShell`` and ``TransAppShell``.
 The ``GenericExtension`` also exists, but the structure following it differs radically from the application and system shells.

-Display routine
+Display handler
 ---------------

+.. index:: display handler

-This points to the custom display routine that overrides the default display of the stack X register.
+This points to the custom display handler that overrides the default display of the stack X register.
 This is called to replace the built-in provided display of X when appropriate.
 To get a steadier display it is recommended that functions you implement in your